 - General government-General operation, oversight, and administration of County operations, including property assessments and taxes, budgeting and finance, and elections. - Public safety-Protection of persons and property of the County.
-The largest portion of these expenses are for County jail operations, County Sheriff's office services, probation services, and Flood Control District operations. - Highways and streets-Construction and maintenance of highways, streets, and bridges within the County. - Health and welfare-Public assistance and institutional care for individuals who are economically unable to provide for themselves.
+The largest portion of these expenses are for County jail operations, County Sheriff's office services, probation services, and Flood Control District operations.
+Pension benefit expense was \$7.5 million less in fiscal year 2019 than in fiscal year 2018. - Highways and streets-Construction and maintenance of highways, streets, and bridges within the County. - Health and welfare-Public assistance and institutional care for individuals who are economically unable to provide for themselves.
 The significant decrease beginning in fiscal year 2012 resulted from the privatization of the County's health system.

-Source: Auditor General staff summary of information obtained from the County's Annual Financial Reports.
+Source: Auditor General staff summary of information obtained from the County's financial statements.